 A neat little trick to pull if you’re not game enough to experience the new and improved mystery Air Koryo burger, you can opt for the vegetarian version of the burger which includes cheese, tomatoes and lettuce.
 It’s prepared fresh and is a decent alternative.
 Vegans may request no cheese.

-In 2015, Air Koryo no longer offers alcohol on their flights instead introducing their very own Coca Cola and non-alcoholic cider.
+In 2015, Air Koryo no longer offers alcohol on their flights for economy passengers, instead introducing their very own Coca Cola and non-alcoholic cider.
 Coffee, tea, Chinese orange juice, North Korean soda water, and North Korean milk are also available.

 Verdict on Air Koryo